sverrehu/kafka-ops-julie/docs/config-values.rst

     topology.service.accounts.managed.prefixes.1=User:BService

 If this prefix list is used, only service accounts that match the prefix will be ever processed, anything else will be ignored.
-This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing service accounts managed by other teams with seperate pipelines.
+This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing service accounts managed by other teams with separate pipelines.

 Control allowed Group to be managed by Julie Ops
 -----------